Results to TYGS queries are released under the CC BY-SA 4.0 license.

 Q: How do I proceed if the genome-scale phylogeny is not well resolved?

-For very diverse datasets of strains, the average branch support, even of the genome-based phylogeny,
+For example, for very diverse datasets of strains, the average branch support, even of the genome-based phylogeny,

 might be too low which is not unlikely for such datasets.
 In general, if certain parts in any given